Assoc. Prof Atifur Rahman

 Associate Professor Rahman is an Interventional Cardiologist who joined the Gold Coast Hospital in 2000 as a trainee registrar.
-Subsequently, he has worked in the Mater Hospital and passed the Fellow of Royal Australian College of Physicians (FRACP) while working in the Royal Brisbane Hospital in 2002.
+Over the years he has worked at the Mater Hospital, and then became a fellow of the Royal Australian College of Physicians (FRACP) while working at the Royal Brisbane Hospital in 2002.

-Professor Rahman has written a book chapter on Troponin and Acute Stroke in Advances in Troponin Research 2013, by Nova Publishing (Huappuage, NY), and written many journal articles.
+Asoc.
+Professor Rahman has written a book chapter on Troponin and Acute Stroke in Advances in Troponin Research 2013, by Nova Publishing (Huappuage, NY), along with publishing numerous journal articles.

-Professor Rahman is also reviews the journal Annals of Medicine, and the European Journal of Clinical Investigation.
-He is a Regional Examiner for the Royal Australian College of Physicians (RACP), and also undertakes the role of examiner for the Australian Medical Council (AMC).
+Assoc.
+Professor Rahman is also a reviewer for the Annals of Medicine and the European Journal of Clinical Investigation.
+He is a regional examiner for the Royal Australian College of Physicians (RACP) and undertakes the role of examiner for the Australian Medical Council (AMC).

 Assoc.
-Professor Rahman is a speaker at both National and International conferences and in 2003, was awarded the Registrars Clinical Training Award at the Canberra Hospital for his contribution to teaching.
-The focus of his practice in comprehensive cardiovascular medicine include; interventional cardiology, management of hypertension including renal denervation, echocardiography , pace maker insertion and trans oesophageal echocardiography.
+Professor Rahman is a speaker at both National and International conferences.
+In 2003, he was awarded the Registrars Clinical Training Award at the Canberra Hospital for his contribution to teaching.
+His speciality areas include interventional cardiology, management of hypertension, including renal denervation, and pacemaker insertion.

 Assoc.
 Prof Karam Kostner

 ABOUT DR KOSTNER

 Assoc.
 Professor Kostner (MD, PhD, FRACP, FCSANZ) is Director of Cardiology at the Mater Hospital in Brisbane, and Associate Professor of Medicine at the University of Queensland.